jeremy39c/peanut-butter-recipes-analysis/README.md

 and rated, in doing so attempting to establish a distinction between recipes predicated on their inclusion or exclusion of peanut butter.
-The resulting conclusions serve to offer insight on how peanut butter, a product favored by many for both its palatable and nutrional traits, can help determine the quality of recipes.
+The resulting conclusions serve to offer insight on how peanut butter, a product favored by many for both its palatable and nutrional traits, can help deiermine the quality of recipes.

 Below one can find relevant information about the dataset, including its rows and columns:

 Number of Rows: 234,429

 Columns:
  - name (Recipe name)
  - recipe_id (Recipe ID)